loosewheel/lwwires/readme.txt

 Terminals only penetrate in a horizontal direction and only transmit in the downward direction.

-Two through wires or terminals place one to two blocks apart opposing each other will transmit power.
+Two through wires or terminals placed one to two blocks apart opposing each other will transmit power.

 Bundle Switch